SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable3.md

 ## Team Reflection

 ### Current Progress
-- Team is currently finished with deliverable 3.
+- Team currently meets the criteria for deliverable 3.
+- GUIs are enhanced
+- Design Patterns are in 'CLI' format yet are not completley integrated.

 ### Areas We Excelled
 - Communication